 There are other reasons that your Google My Business listing isn’t showing on Google Maps.
 Though these are less common, if your listing isn’t showing, consider some of the following:

 - Sudden or multiple changes to your listing’s information

 - You’re not relevant to the search according to Google

 - You’re too far away from the location someone is searching from according to Google

 - You are in violation of Google’s guidelines

 Let Us Help

 Want us to take a look at why your Google My Business listing isn’t showing up?
-Contact us now and we’ll be happy to help!
+Contact us now and we’ll be happy to help with a free consultation!